 Over his six seasons as the team's Assistant General Manager, Sweeney oversaw the development of the team's drafted prospects at the AHL, junior hockey, college and European levels in addition to having a supervisory role in the day-to-day operations of the hockey department.
 He also oversaw all hockey operations matters for Boston's AHL affiliate in Providence.

 He conceived, organized and ran the team's first off-season Development Camp in July, 2007, bringing the club's top prospects to Boston in advance of the main September training camp.
 Development camp gives the prospects the opportunity to get to know each other on and off the ice while teaching them the level of dedication and training necessary for them to reach the next stage of their careers.
-The Bruins' Development Camp is now an annual event during a normal off-season, with the 13th such camp taking place in June, 2018.
+The Bruins' Development Camp is now an annual event during a normal off-season, with the 13th such camp taking place in June, 2019.

 Sweeney played four seasons of college hockey at Harvard University.
 He earned both NCAA East All-American and ECAC First Team All-Star honors with the Crimson and played in the 1986 NCAA Finals before graduating with a degree in Economics.

 The defenseman played 16 seasons in the National Hockey League, including 15 in a Bruins uniform.
-He is one of four players, and just the second defenseman, in team history to play over 1,000 games in a Boston sweater, and he still ranks third on the team's all-time games played list.
-He also ranks in the top ten on the club's all-time list in career assists by a defenseman.
+He is one of five players, and just the second defenseman, in team history to play over 1,000 games in a Boston sweater, and he still ranks third on the team's all-time games played list.
+He also ranks in the top ten on the club's all-time list in career assists and points by a defenseman.
 He played his final NHL season with the Dallas Stars in 2003-04.

 Sweeney and his wife Christine have twin sons, Jarrod and Tyler.